 - Based on current scientific research

-- Receive your result within 3-4 weeks after sample arrived in the laboratory
+- Receive your results within 3 to 4 weeks after the sample’s arrival in the laboratory

 Information about the DNA Heart Health Test

 The DNA Heart Health Test kit includes a cotton swab and a sample tube, which you can use to take a small saliva sample from the oral mucosa yourself in the convenience of your home.